 Principal Investigator: Dr. Karin Diaconu (Queen Margaret University)

-The study aims to understand how health systems can be resilient in their response to the COVID-19 pandemic and disease outbreaks generally, particularly in contexts where systems cater to the needs of refugees living in densely populated areas.
-Further to this, the study will explore how community trust relates to the resilience of systems, including the effectiveness of their routine delivery of services and epidemic response measures.
+The study aimed to understand how health systems can be resilient in their response to the COVID-19 pandemic and disease outbreaks generally, particularly in contexts where systems cater to the needs of refugees living in densely populated areas.
+Further to this, the study explored how community trust relates to the resilience of systems, including the effectiveness of their routine delivery of services and epidemic response measures.

 Dr. Karin Diaconu